willstMSFT/microsoft-365-docs/copilot/copilot-core.md

 - Review and analyze Copilot prompts and responses.

 To learn more about Microsoft Purview, see [Microsoft 365 Copilot in Microsoft Purview Overview](/purview/copilot-in-purview-overview).

-Gain visibility into how users are interacting with data in the organization and with Microsoft 365 Copilot

-Protect sensitive information from being shared beyond its intended audience and reduce the risk of oversharing Retain the data you need to keep and remove data that no longer has business value to reduce data surface for oversharing Gain additional understanding of content used and shared in Copilot interactions

 ### Identify and label sensitive data